EMMSEC Home Page Bottom of Page

-Background Information on the EMMSEC Conferences
+EMMSEC - Information on the EMMSEC conference series

 The EMMSEC conferences developed out of a series of events organised around research projects funded by the European Commission's Esprit research programme, in the area of Embedded Microprocessor Systems.